 As a Benedictine learning community, the University of Mary strives to provide a safe environment free from the hazards associated with drug and alcohol use.
-This policy is designed to protect the safety of all employees, students, and the general population in the work place.
-This policy also complies with the provisions of the Drug-Free Workplace Act of 1988 and allows the University of Mary to maintain and certify a drug-free work place.
+This policy is designed to protect the safety of all employees, students, and the general population in the workplace.
+This policy also complies with the provisions of the Drug-Free Workplace Act of 1988 and allows the University of Mary to maintain and certify a drug-free workplace.

-Policy
+Statement of Policy

-The University of Mary prohibits the unlawful manufacture, dispensing, distribution, sale, use, possession of a controlled substance and impairment resulting from use of drugs or alcohol in the workplace.
+The University of Mary prohibits the unlawful manufacture, dispensing, distribution, sale, use, or possession of a controlled substance as well as impairment resulting from use of drugs or alcohol in the workplace.

-The university recognizes drug and/or alcohol dependency as an illness and major health problem.
-The university also recognizes drug and alcohol abuse as a potential health, safety and security problem.
-Employees needing assistance in dealing with such problems are encouraged to seek it, either through their own resources or through the Employee Assistance Program available to benefited employees.
+The University recognizes drug and/or alcohol dependency as an illness and major health problem.
+The University also recognizes drug and alcohol abuse as a potential health, safety, and security problem.
+Employees needing assistance in dealing with such problems are encouraged to seek it, either through their own resources or through the Employee Assistance Program (EAP) available to benefited employees.

-The university's Drug and Alcohol Policy is distributed on an annual basis to all employees and students.
+The University's Drug and Alcohol Policy is distributed on an annual basis to all employees and students.
 All employees must abide by the terms of the policy as a condition of their continued employment.
 Violations of this policy statement will result in appropriate disciplinary actions, including termination.

-Any employee convicted of a violation of any federal or state criminal drug law for conduct in the workplace must notify the director of human resources of the conviction within 5 days of the conviction.
-Any employee who violates this policy will be subject to the university's disciplinary procedures up to and including dismissal and may be required to participate satisfactorily in a drug abuse assistance or rehabilitation program.
+Any employee convicted of a violation of any federal or state criminal drug law for conduct in the workplace must notify the Director of Human Resources of the conviction within 5 days of the conviction.
+Any employee who violates this policy will be subject to the University's disciplinary procedures, up to and including dismissal, and may be required to participate satisfactorily in a drug abuse assistance or rehabilitation program.